-Boris Johnson to resign as Conservative leader
+Boris Johnson to stand down as Tory leader after wave of resignations

 - Published

-Boris Johnson is to stand down as Conservative Party leader after losing the support of his ministers and MPs, the BBC understands.
+Boris Johnson is to stand down as Conservative Party leader after losing the support of his ministers and MPs.

 A Conservative leadership contest will take place this summer and a new prime minister will be in place in time for the party conference in October.